Table of Contents

 In psychotherapy, you talk with a trained therapist or counselor about things that are going on in your life.
 The focus may be on your thoughts and beliefs, on things that happened in your past, or on your relationships.
 Or the focus may be on your behavior, how it's affecting you, and what you can do differently.
 Psychotherapy usually lasts for a limited time, such as 8 to 20 visits.

-Electroconvulsive therapy (also called ECT or electroshock therapy) is a procedure used to help treat certain mental illnesses.
+In more serious cases, your doctor may suggest the use of electroconvulsive therapy (also called ECT or electroshock therapy).
+This is a procedure used to help treat certain mental illnesses.
 Electric currents are passed through the brain in order to trigger a seizure (a short period of irregular brain activity), lasting about 40 seconds.
 Medicine is given during ECT to help prevent damage to muscles and bones.

 Electroconvulsive therapy may help people who have the following conditions: